teuben/teunix/docs/astronomy-on-ubuntu.md

 ### Dotfiles

-Unix stores a lot of application defaults and setup files in files (and directories) that are hidden from view by starting the filename with a . ; hence the name dotfiles.
+Unix stores a lot of application defaults and setup files in files (and directories) that are hidden from view by starting the name with a . ; hence the name dotfiles.

 Dotfile management appears to be quite a cottage industry.
 Searching in github for dotfiles gives you over 100 thousands repositories.
 Seriously?
 Talk about reinventing the multiverse.
 But if you setup your Unix accounts regularly, it is probably useful to have a mechanism to get your dotfiles organized.
-Roll your own, or steal some ideas from the many on github.
+Roll your own, or steal some ideas from one of the many on github.

 ### Startup Files or Dotfiles